AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/PubSub/concept/advantages.rst

 Coupling
 --------

-By and lange, software-routines have to pass information.
+By and large, software-routines have to pass information.
 From one function to another, from one class to another, or from one module to some other module(s).
-Especially this latter case is annoying, when it is implemented by calling a method of that other module.
+Especially this latter case is annoying when it is implemented by calling a method of that other module.
 Then, we speak about **tight** (and *static*) **coupling**: the module effectively can’t perform without the other.
 When that “other” module is a stable, generic *library*, it is often considered as acceptable.
-Although it can disturbed your (unit)-testing; by making it slow.
+Although it can disturb your (unit)-testing; by making it slow.

 But how about two modules, that are under construction?
 |BR|
-Then, both are not “stable” (as they might develop) and being depended on unstable modules is bad.
-You can’t test independently, you may need to revise when the other is updated, etc. Well you know the troubles ...
+Then, both are not “stable” (as they might develop) and being dependent on unstable modules is bad.
+You can’t test independently, you may need to revise when the other is updated, etc. Well, you know the troubles ...

 To overcome this, the modules should be *uncoupled* or *loosely coupled*: Both modules are not allowed to call a function/method of the other one.
 (Which is easy:-).
-But still pass information; which might seen impossible at first.
+But still, pass information; which might seem impossible at first.

-This is possible, as the modules do not dependent on each other; instead they both depend on the generic :class:`pubsub.Topic`, as we can see on the :ref:`next page<PubSub_use>`
+This is possible, as the modules do not depend on each other; instead, they both depend on the generic :class:`pubsub.Topic`, as we can see on the :ref:`next page<PubSub_use>`